jc-juarez/pipebit/README.md

 # PipeBit 🛸

-PipeBit is a Quick Pipeline Management System for Local Data Pipelines in Python without having to reference any pipeline paths.
+PipeBit is a Quick Pipeline Deployment System for Local Data Pipelines in Python without having to reference any pipeline paths.

 How to Install PipeBit
 ==========